Interview with Robin Schwartz, Photographer

 KATHERINE CARVER: Can you describe the time when you first realized that creating photographs was absolutely something that you had to do?

-KATHERINE CARVER: What was the impetus that inspired you to begin photographing dogs?
+KATHERINE CARVER: What was the impetus that inspired you to begin photographing dogs and animals?

-KATHERINE CARVER: How have your own dogs influenced your artwork?
+KATHERINE CARVER: How have your own dogs/animals influenced your artwork?

-KATHERINE CARVER: Where did the idea come from for your work entitled, “Dogs in cars”?
+KATHERINE CARVER: Where did the idea come from for your work and book entitled, Amelia & the Animals?

 KATHERINE CARVER: Where do you show/exhibit your work?